- 26th Aug. 2020

 “My MRI showed 42 visible tumours throughout my torso.
 The largest one near my ribs had corroded two of them, as well as causing my left lung to collapse and pushing my heart into the centre.
 I don’t actually remember being told I had cancer.
 What I do remember is how stressful it was waiting for the results of a biopsy the doctors took of one of the tumours and the urgency to start treatment once they realised that the cells responded to chemo.
 They had told my Dad while waiting for the biopsy results that if chemo wasn’t an option, I’d probably not live to see the coming Christmas as it was too late for surgery and radiation wasn’t an option.
 I started treatment the same day we found out the results of the biopsy.”

 “I struggled at first during chemotherapy, but I didn’t have any choice.
-I was always attached to an IV drip and the only space I had to walk around was in the ward corridor where I’d pace up and back between the doors.
+I was always attached to an IV drip and the only space I had to walk around was in the ward corridor, where I’d pace back and forth between the doors.
 I used to do it over and over until I got tired; up and back, up and back.
 Another thing I remember acutely was when some friends sent me flowers.
 I wasn’t allowed them in my room because I was in isolation so they had to be kept at the nurses’ station.”

 “Once the first three weeks of treatment were finished my tumours were gone and I was able to leave the hospital.
 Until then there had been a risk of organ failure from my body having to process the broken-down tumours.